Twin Perspectives

 5. East Ruston Vicarage Gardens

-The East Ruston Vicarage Gardens were perhaps the unexpected highlight of our long weekend in Norfolk and should be added to your list of things to do in Norfolk.
+The East Ruston Vicarage Gardens were perhaps the unexpected highlight of our long weekend in Norfolk and should definitely be added to your list of best things to do in Norfolk.

-They are, in short, a nature lover’s paradise and Olive was in her element exploring the gardens on a warm, sunny afternoon.
+They are, in short, a nature lover’s paradise and my daughter was in her element exploring the gardens on a warm, sunny afternoon.

 gardens to visit in norfolk